Hi, I’m TestprepKart.

 Use an error log, fix careless mistakes, stop blind guessing, and train timed elimination.
 Reattempt wrong questions weekly to prevent repeat errors.

 Starting Biology late and avoiding tests.
-Without early NCERT Biology and a testing system, students stay busy but don’t convert effort into marks.
+Without early NCERT Biology and a testing system, students stay busy but do not convert effort into marks.

 Copyright © 2024 CounselKart Educational Services Pvt.
 Ltd..
 All Rights Reserved